About

 In 2016, Councilor Wu was honored as one of Ten Outstanding Young Leaders by the Greater Boston Chamber of Commerce and as part of Marie Claire magazine’s New Guard: The 50 Most Influential Women in America.

 Mayor Wu graduated from Harvard College and Harvard Law School.
-She is fluent in Mandarin and Spanish, and lives in Roslindale with her husband Conor and her sons Blaise and Cass.
+She is fluent in Mandarin and Spanish, and lives in Roslindale with her husband Conor and three children Bliase, Cass, and Mira.

 Photo of Ashley Groffenberger